tiagocriar/gonetfy/README.md

 - Runing in background
 `nohup ./internet_check`

-TODO
+## FEATURES
+- 🖥️  Monitors your internet connection and logs connectivity issues.
+- 🚀  Simple and lightweight CLI tool, easy to run on any Ubuntu system.

+## Future Roadmap (TODO)
-- compatible with windows and macos
+- 💻  Make the tool compatible with Windows and macOS.
-- start service background in GUI
+- 🚀  Implement the capability to start as a background service, especially in GUI environments.
-- run in tray
+- 📌  Facilitate running in the system tray for easier access and monitoring.
-- simple GUI to configure timeout endpoint check
+- 🖼️  Develop a simple GUI for configuring endpoint check timeouts and other settings.

+🙏  Your contributions, be it in the form of code, ideas, or feedback, are warmly welcomed.
+Let's make GONETFY even better!

+---

+💡 Suggestions and contributions are always appreciated as we aim to make GONETFY a universal tool for our connectivity needs.